 Instead we see highly developed illustrations, interesting use of montage and patterns, and expansion of what was possible with printing budgets limited to two or three colors.
 All of the initial design work was done by James Currey himself.
 While working at Oxford University Press, he had taken night classes in typography and design at the Central School of Arts and Crafts in London.
 Currey’s design rubric strikes an interesting contrast with many of the British and U.S. mass-market paperback editions.
 Published at the same time, these Western-facing copies consistently conform to the visual tropes of their industry, featuring either realistically painted pulp covers or fairly generic photographs of people—similar to what you might see on a romance novel, but with African models.
 While the visual imaginary of the AWS paints a world where Africanness is an evolving, unique, and multifaceted aesthetic, these other covers only betray the author’s origin by the skin color and dress of the figures represented.

 There is no doubt that the AWS design was initially an almost criminal rip-off of old Penguin paperbacks, something Currey happily acknowledges—Alan Hill had originally conceptualized the project as an attempt to create a Penguin for Africa.
 While eschewing the more gratuitous elements of other mass-market books, Curry adopted the clean modernist typography and grids of Penguin, attempting to bring a balance, seriousness, and elegance to this groundbreaking project in African publishing.
 Not only are the cover designs horizontally bisected in a nearly identical way to early Penguins, but each of the early books featured a central black-and-white illustration.
-The entire series borrowed its color-coding system from Penguin as well: orange for fiction, blue for nonfiction, brown for poetry, and green for plays.
+The entire series borrowed its color-coding system from Penguin as well: orange for fiction, blue for biography and politics, brown for poetry, and green for plays.
 It is because the AWS predominantly features fiction that the series is largely identified visually with orange, close to the shade popularized by Penguin.
 And while the AWS nonfiction books first appeared in a shade closer to true blue, this was quickly transformed into a light blue that is suspiciously similar to the tone of Penguin’s Pelican line.
 Individual illustrations were done by a selection of African and British artists, and while I find them overall both interesting and compelling, Currey told me he often found them amateurish and moved to replace the illustrations with photographs in later editions.